-To overcome the restrictions of perturbation methods, the author [6-13] developed the homotopy analysis method (HAM), an analytic approximation method for highly nonlinear equations.
-Unlike perturbation methods, the HAM is based on the homotopy in topology [14] and thus has nothing to do with any small physical parameters at all, and therefore can solve nonlinear equations without small/large physical parameters.
-More importantly, the HAM provides us a convenient way to guarantee the convergence of solution series by means of introducing a so-called "convergencecontrol parameter", which has no physical meanings so that we have freedom to choose a proper value for it to ensure convergence of solution series.
-Besides, the HAM provides us great freedom to choose initial guesses of unknowns, so that iteration can be used easily.
+venient way to guarantee the convergence of solution series by means of introducing a so-called "convergence-control parameter", which has no physical meanings so that we have freedom to choose a proper value for it to ensure convergence of solution series.
+Besides, the HAM provides us great freedom to choose initial guesses of unknowns, so that iteration can be introduced naturally.
 As a result, the HAM is valid for highly nonlinear equations.
-In addition, it has been proved that many traditional non-perturbative approaches, such as Adomian decomposition method (ADM) [15, 16], the δ -expansion method [17, 18] and so on, are only special cases of the HAM.
+In addition, it has been proved that many traditional non-perturbative approaches, such as the Adomian decomposition method (ADM) [15, 16], the δ expansion method [17, 18] and so on, are only special cases of the HAM.
 Furthermore, it has been proved that even the famous Euler transform is also a special case of the HAM [12].
-In this way, nearly all restrictions of perturbation methods have been overcome by the HAM, as illustrated by its users in a wide range of fields with more than thousands related publications (for examples, please see [19-26]).
-It should be emphasized that the HAM has been successfully applied to theoretically predict the existence of the so-called steady-steady resonant gravity waves [27], which had been later experimentally confirmed [28].
-The discovery of the steady-state resonant gravity waves [29] illustrates the novelty and potential of the HAM, since a truly new method should/must always bring us something new/different.
+In this way, nearly all restrictions of perturbation methods have been overcome by the HAM, as illustrated by its users in a wide range of fields with more than thousands related publications (for examples, please see refs.
+[19-27]).
+It should be emphasized that the HAM has been successfully applied to theoretically predict the existence of the so-called steadystate resonant gravity waves [28], which had been later experimentally confirmed [29].
+The discovery of the steady-state resonant gravity waves [30] illustrates the novelty and potential of the HAM, since a truly new method should/must always bring us something new/different.

 Especially, the HAM works well even for problems with rather high nonlinearity.
-For example, the convergent series solution of Von Karman plate under arbitrary uniform pressure (i.e., with arbitrary deformation) are obtained by means of the HAM [30], and besides it has been proved that all previous perturbative approaches for Von Karman plate are special cases of the HAM.
-In addition, using the HAM, Zhong and Liao [31] successfully gained the convergent series solution of the limiting Stokes wave of extreme height in arbitrary water depth (including the extremely shallow water), which could not been found by perturbation methods and even by numerical techniques.
-All of these illustrate that the HAM is indeed valid for highly nonlinear problems.
+For example, the convergent series solution of Von Kàrmàn plate under arbitrary uniform pressure (i.e., with arbitrary deformation) are obtained by means of the HAM [31, 32], and besides it has been proved that all previous perturbative approaches for Von Kàrmàn plate are special cases of the HAM.
+In addition, using the HAM, Zhong and Liao [33] successfully gained the convergent series solution of the limiting Stokes wave of extreme height in arbitrary water depth (including the extremely shallow water), which could not been found by perturbation methods and even not by numerical techniques.
+All of these illustrate the validity of the HAM for highly nonlinear problems.

-Here, encouraged by all of these, we would like to apply the HAM to quantum mechanics.
-For the sake of simplicity, let us first consider the time-independent Schrödinger equation where H is a Hamiltonian operator, $\psi_n(\mathbf{r})$ and E_n are the unknown eigenfunction and eigenvalue of H, \mathbf{r} denotes the spatial coordinate, respectively.
+Here, encouraged by all of these, we further apply the HAM to quantum mechanics.
+For the sake of simplicity, let us first consider the time-independent Schrödinger equation where H is a Hamiltonian operator, $\psi_n(\mathbf{r})$ and E_n are the unknown eigenfunction and eigenvalue of H, r denotes the spatial coordinate, respectively.
 Assume that each eigenvalue E_n corresponds to an unique eigenfunction $\psi_n(\mathbf{r})$ only.
-Assume that the unknown eigenfunction $\psi_n(\mathbf{r})$ can be expressed by a complete set of the known eigenfunctions $\psi_m^b(\mathbf{r})$, $m = 0, 1, 2, 3, \dots, N_s$, i.e.
+Besides, assume also that the unknown eigenfunction $\psi_n(\mathbf{r})$ can be expressed by a complete set of the known eigenfunctions $\psi_m^b(\mathbf{r})$,